triggermesh/docs/docs/guides/webhook-to-slack.md

-# Writing a Webhook to Slack Bridge
+# Writing a Webhook to Slack integration

-This Bridge connects an HTTP endpoint to Slack.
+This integration connects an HTTP endpoint to Slack.
 Every time the webhook is called a message will be produced, which we will validate and transform into an Slack message.

 We will be calling the exposed HTTP endpoint using `curl`, in a real world scenario the caller would be an application configuring a webhook callback.